PierrickI3/SocialHub/README.md

 >Code is provided as-is.
 Do not contact Genesys Customer Care if you have issues.
 Use the `Issues` tab instead and create an issue.

+Tested with:
+  * Facebook Messenger
+  * Telegram
+  * WhatsApp

+Not tested with:
+  * WeChat (requires an organization/business)

+To test:
+  * Twitter (integration can only be created using the Smooch API)
+  * Line

 ## Requirements

 * [Node.js](https://node.js)